asus-linux-drivers/asus-numberpad-driver/README.md

 ## Troubleshooting

+- The driver can be installed like `LOG=DEBUG bash install.sh` to extend the logs to a debug level (**recommended only for short-term debugging purpose**)
 - The install and uninstall logs are here `/var/log/asus-numberpad-driver/*.log`.
 The runtime logs can be found using `journalctl -f | grep asus-numberpad-driver` or `journalctl -f --user-unit asus_numberpad_driver@$USER.service`.

 - **The start point [x:0,y:0] of touchpad is at the left top!**